billyjitsu/api3course/readme.md

-## Oracles and API3 (Price Feeds and Random Numbers)
+## Oracles and API3 (Price Feeds)

 ### About this lesson
 In this course lesson, you will learn how oracles play a vital role in bringing offchain data to the blockchain.
-The data we will be refering to in course is Price Feeds and Random numbers.
+The data we will be refering to in course is Price Feeds.

 ### Lesson Contents
 1. Understanding the API Connectivity Problem
 2. Key Components of API3
-3. Breakdown of Decentralized APIs (dAPIs)
+3. Breakdown of Decentralized APIs (dAPIs) - Price Feeds

-### Lesson 1: Understanding the API Connectivity Problem
+### Understanding the API Connectivity Problem

 #### Introduction
 - **Objective**: To understand the challenge of integrating off-chain data with blockchain technologies, known as the API Connectivity Problem.